lcalllegari1/Frank-Wolfe_Method_For_Set_Covering_LPs/README.md

 ./solver <path/to/dataset/instance/csr_matrix.dat> <K>
 ```

-to run the algorithm on the instance referred to by `csr.dat`.
+to run the algorithm on the instance referred to by `csr_matrix.dat`.
 The value
 `<K>` represents the number of iterations of the algorithm.

 # SIMPLEX SOLVER